Your Ultimate Guide To All The Different Types Of Eyeshadows For A Beautiful Look!

 With a combination of six mattes and six shimmer eyeshadows, this eyeshadow palette comes in a mix of bold and classic colours.
 It is enriched with vitamin E and is highly pigmented.

-Stick eyeshadows are great for the girl on the go!
-Simple yet effective, a stick or crayon eyeshadow often comes in a cream formula and applies smoothly on your eyelids.
+Stick eyeshadows are great for the girl on the go and trying out stellar types of eyeshadow looks!
+Simple yet effective, a stick or crayon eyeshadow often comes in a cream formula and applies smoothly to your eyelids.
 They are buildable, which means that if you blend enough you’ll get a wash of colour and if you layer it, you’ll be able to get a strong pigment that’ll last the night away.

 An easy-to-use jumbo pencil eyeshadow, that doubles up as an eyeliner pencil too!
 It has a super soft and powdery application that is easy to apply and blends really well.
 It has an excellent colour payoff.